cooleditingx/odin-resturant/README.md

 ```

 <p>2.
 Open the Index File:</p>
+Since this is a client-side web application, you only need to open the index.html file in your web browser.
+*  Alternatively, for best performance and to avoid any cross-origin issues with assets, you can run a simple local server using Python or VS Code extensions:

 ```
 # Using Python's built-in server (Python 3) python -m http.server
 ```
+Then navigate to ```http://localhost:8000``` in your browser.

 <h2>💻 Built with</h2>